Diffractor is designed to manage a collection of photos and videos on your PC.

-In Index options, folders can be excluded from searches using a minus.
+Add extra folders to the collection by using collection options (press CONTROL F6).
+Folders can also be excluded from searches using a minus.
 For example: “-c:\photos\secret” would exclude that folder.
-Index locations can be Windows Libraries or Volume labels.
+Collection folders can also be Volume labels.
 Volume labels can be useful for removable hard drives where drive letters change.

 Folders and files